ligeng0197/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Geng Li is a postgraduate student at Harbin Institute of Technology(HIT), Massive Data Computing(MDC) Lab.
 His research interests include federal learning, few-shot learning and meta-learning.
-He has two works focusing on federal learning and meta-learning published already at arxiv and being under review of  TKDE & WISE 2022.
+He has two works focusing on federal learning and meta-learning published already at arxiv.
+One is accepted by WISE 2022, the other is under review of TKDE.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resume{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_ligeng.pdf" "newtab" >}}resume{{< /staticref >}}.